Museum für Ur- und Frühgeschichte Thüringens

 What should I wear?

-Dress comfortably and in layers to adapt to indoor and outdoor temperatures during your visit to Weimar.
+Dress comfortably for a museum visit, and consider layers to adapt to changing indoor temperatures.

 Location